* Fed holds interest rate steady, remains on track for Sept hike

 By Stephen Culp

-NEW YORK, Aug 1 (Reuters) - The S&P 500 and the Dow edged lower but technology stocks buoyed the Nasdaq on Wednesday after the Federal Reserve held interest rates steady but remained on course for an expected hike in September.
+NEW YORK, Aug 1 (Reuters) - The S&P 500 and Dow slipped on Wednesday as gains in Apple shares were offset by a drop in energy and industrial companies, while the U.S. Federal Reserve remained on course for an expected interest rate hike in September.

-The central bank said the economy is growing and the job market is strengthening, and inflation has remained near its 2 percent target since it last raised rates in June.
+The central bank left rates unchanged, and reiterated its view that the U.S. economy is growing and the job market is strengthening, and inflation continues to hover near the Fed's 2 percent target since it last raised rates in June.

-As technology stocks pulled the Nasdaq into positive territory and gave a boost to the S&P and the Dow, trade jitters persisted on news that Trump administration is considering higher tariffs on $200 billion worth of Chinese imports, hiking the rate to 25 percent from 10 percent.
+While technology stocks pulled the Nasdaq into positive territory and gave a boost to the S&P and the Dow, trade worries intensified on news that the Trump administration is considering hiking tariffs to 25 percent from 10 percent on $200 billion worth of Chinese imports.

-China called the move "blackmail" while saying it would respond in kind.
+China called the move "blackmail," and warned it would respond in kind.

-Trade-sensitive stocks were down on the news, with the S&P 500 industrials index falling 1.3 percent.
+Trade-sensitive stocks fell on the news, with the S&P 500 industrials index dropping 1.3 percent.

-With second-quarter reporting season nearly two-thirds complete, analyst estimates for S&P 500 profit growth are now at 23.3 percent, up from 20.7 percent a month ago.
+With the second-quarter earnings reporting season nearly two-thirds complete, analyst estimates for S&P 500 profit growth are now at 23.3 percent, up from 20.7 percent a month ago.

 Financial stocks advanced after yields on benchmark 10-year Treasuries hit 3 percent for the first time since June 13.